esdrosdawit1/Data_projects_TripleTen/Movie-Review-Sentiment-Analysis-Project_README.md

 - Logistic Regression
 - Gradient Boosting

-## Findings
+## Conclusion
-- Model was effective for sentiment analysis.
-- F1 score above target.
+The sentiment analysis model effectively classified movie reviews as positive or negative, achieving an F1 score above the target threshold of 0.85.
+This demonstrates its applicability for sentiment analysis tasks, providing a reliable tool for understanding customer feedback and opinions.

 ## Code
 Code: [Sentiment Analysis of Movie Reviews.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Movie-Review-Sentiment-Analysis-Project/Movie-Review-Sentiment-Analysis-Project.ipynb)